 Aldi Composter

-Get ready for spring with the Gardenline Tumbling Composter.
-This compost tumbler is an ALDI Finds item available the week of 4/20/22 for $59.99.
-This type of composter makes it quick and easy to turn your yard waste and kitchen scraps into good usable compost for your yard and garden.
 If you aren’t familiar with composting this type of tumbling composter makes it easy to get started.
 Typically you need to “turn” compost every so often to mix and aerate it.
 A tumbler makes it easy to mix and also gives the benefit of being enclosed so it won’t attract as many pests like mice and racoons.

 Gardenline Compost Tumbler Details

-- Price: $49.99 ( August 2022- prices may vary)
+- Price: $49.99 ( 2023- prices may vary)

 - Holds 15.9 gallons